 It’s easy to make a visit to Machu Picchu un-memorable.
 Arrive at 10 am, take a two-hour guided tour, pose for a few happy snaps, and return home with a memory full of rocks.

 But it doesn’t have to be that way.
-After two full-day visits to Machu Picchu in a single week (long story), I can tell you exactly how to make your visit something to remember.
+After two full-day visits to Machu Picchu in a single week (long story), I can tell you exactly how to make the most of a visit to Machu Picchu.